icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_302_Week_1_and_2/lab3.md

 ## **INT302: Kali Linux Tools and System Security – Lab 3: Subdomain Hunting**

 ### **Lab Overview**
 In this lab, you will learn how to identify subdomains associated with a target domain using various tools.
 Subdomain hunting is a crucial part of reconnaissance in penetration testing, as it helps identify additional attack surfaces that may not be immediately visible.
-We will utilize `sublist3r` for subdomain enumeration, `dirb` for directory discovery, and `theHarvester` for gathering information from public sources.
+We will utilize `sublist3r` for subdomain enumeration, `dirb` for directory discovery, and `KnockPy` for gathering information from public sources.

 ---